 Recommendations to help prepare your leadership for challenging news about current hard-market conditions

-Most companies currently face a stressful combination of higher pricing and retentions, as well as, tightening capacity for D&O insurance, putting risk managers in a tough position when it comes time to renew.
+Most companies currently face a stressful combination of increasing D&O rates and retentions, and restricted capacity, putting risk managers in a tough position at renewal time.
 It’s important to communicate the realities of the market to your stakeholders, who aren’t used to seeing year-over-year material changes to D&O coverages and premiums.
 It’s also important to help them understand your company’s unique risk position within the larger market context.

 In these times of increased risk to directors and officers, here are the practical steps risk managers should take to prepare to meet with the C-suite, general counsel and the board.